TumisangF/Cloud-Programming/README.md

 # Build the docker image
 docker build -t titanic-image:latest .

+# To test the image.
+You can run the container locally.
+docker run -p 5000:80 my-app-image:latest
 ```

 5. **Push to AWS ECR**: Push the Docker image to your AWS ECR repository.